zzzprojects/EntityFramework-Extensions/docs2/pages/documentations/batch-savechanges2.md

 ### What is the difference between BatchSaveChanges and BulkSaveChanges?
 For a few hundreds of entities or less, the **BatchSaveChanges** offer better performance then **BulkSaveChanges**.

-However, the **BulkSaveChanges** is more scalable.
-So the method becomes faster than **BatchSaveChanges** when you start to save thousands of entities.
+However, the **BulkSaveChanges** is a more scalable method.
+So it becomes faster than **BatchSaveChanges** when you start to save thousands of entities.

 ## Documentation